-The ECOM API Module must be added to the module.ivy of the MicroEJ Application project in order to allow access to the ECOM library.
+The ECOM API Module must be added to the module.ivy of the MicroEJ Application project to use the ECOM library.

 <dependency org="ej.api" name="ecom" rev="1.1.4"/>

 This foundation library is always required when developing a MicroEJ Application which communicates with some external devices.
 It is automatically embedded as soon as a sub communication library is added in the classpath.